raimohanska/lonna/README.md

 - `once`
 - `fromPromise` - needs to map into a tri-value thing: pending-error-value

+Other stuff:

+- more decent testing.
+Bacon has a good foundation for that
-Serious consideration: make the API pipeable.
+- make the API pipeable.